-If you're ready to start your journey to becoming a Catholic, we would love to be the ones to walk with you along this path.
-Simply call the Parish Office at (807) 475-7489 to register.
+If you're ready to start your journey to becoming a Catholic, or still have questions, we will walk with you along this path of faith.
+In 2020, the program will be hosted by St. Patrick’s Cathedral.